Last updated on October 24th, 2023 at 20:25

-The coffee plant and its berries and seeds – which is effectively what we brew, is very sensitive to temperature and brewing time.
+The coffee plant and its berries and seeds – which are effectively what we brew are very sensitive to temperature and brewing time.
 Hot brewing is quicker but also extracts more of the compounds and results in a greater level of acidity.

 What Are The Benefits Of Drinking Cold Brew Coffee?

-There are many benefits for drinking cold brew coffee, one of which is the fact that it is an amazingly delicious and refreshing summer drink that you can enjoy.
+There are many benefits to drinking cold brew coffee, one of which is the fact that it is an amazingly delicious and refreshing summer drink that you can enjoy.

 Some would say the higher caffeine content is a plus point, particularly as there are health benefits associated with that such as improved physical performance at the gym and increased metabolic rate, which would make cold brew coffee good for maintaining body weight and hitting weight goals.

-As a coffee lover, for me the stand out benefit is enjoying the unique flavors of the origin with your specialty coffee beans and a different and unique flavor of coffee than you would had you hot brewed your beans is what I love cold brew for and it is certainly a big plus.
+As a coffee lover, for me the stand-out benefit is enjoying the unique flavors of the origin with your specialty coffee beans and a different and unique flavor of coffee than you would have had you hot brewed your beans is what I love cold brew for, and it is certainly a big plus.

-Pro Tip: To make you cold brew coffee beverages better make cold brew coffee ice cubes and use those instead of regular ice cubes.
+Pro Tip: To make you cold brew coffee beverages, you better make cold brew coffee ice cubes and use those instead of regular ice cubes.
 The result will be a coffee that does not dilute as the ice melts as you slowly sip away.

 Can I Heat A Cold Brewed Coffee?

-A common questions that gets asked is about cold brew coffee and enjoying it warm.
+A common question that gets asked is about cold brew coffee and enjoying it warm.
 The great news is that you can do that with no worries at all.

 You can play around with your cold brew coffee and use it to make an iced latte, Frappuccino or as the base for other coffee drinks that you wish to enjoy cold.

-FAQ Frequently Asked Questions Related To Cold Brew Vs Hot Brew
+Frequently Asked Questions About Cold Brew Vs Hot Brew